camunda/camunda-docs/docs/guides/getting-started/model-your-first-process.md

 import Tabs from "@theme/Tabs";
 import TabItem from "@theme/TabItem";

-In Camunda Cloud you have two options to design and deploy a process: the Console Modeler and the [Camunda Modeler](https://camunda.com/download/modeler/).
+In Camunda Cloud, you have two options to design and deploy a process: Console Modeler and [Camunda Modeler](https://camunda.com/download/modeler/).

 <Tabs groupId="modeler" defaultValue="console" values={
 [